Bergh Apton: History

-The origin of the name 'Bergh Apton' is from the joining of two separate villages; Apton to the north-west and Bergh to the south-east, each with its own church, the origin of their names are unknown.
-Apton was served by the church of St. Martin which lay near the present day Church Farm on Dodgers Lane, its last recorded use being in 1555 and the remains being finally cleared in 1834.
-Bergh was served by the Church of St. Peter and St. Paul which stands on a low hill overlooking the River Chet which marks the southern boundary of the now combined parish.
+The origin of the name 'Bergh Apton' is from the joining of two separate villages: Apton to the north-west and Bergh to the south-east, each with its own church.
+Apton was served by the church of St. Martin; its last recorded use was in 1555 and the remains were cleared in 1834.
+Bergh was served by the Church of St. Peter and St. Paul which stands on a low hill overlooking the River Chet on the southern boundary of the combined parish.
 The church appears to have been reconstructed in the 14th century, with local flint with ashlar and brick details.

-Today
+Amenities

 The village school was closed in 1981 and the children transferred to Alpington and Bergh Apton CofE voluntary-aided school in Alpington.
-The village shop and Post Office closed on 31 December 2012.
-In August 2015 the Post Office reopened its Bergh Apton branch within the Green Pastures Plant Centre and Farm Shop on Mill Road.
-The village hall, opened on the day of Queen Elizabeth's coronation on 2 June 1953 was totally refurbished in 2013 and reopened in November of that year with new facilities and all-ability access.
-The hall is regularly used by village societies, the Parish Council, and numerous activities that include a microscopy study group, yoga, painting, singing and dog-training.
+The village shop and Post Office closed on 31 December 2012; in August 2015 the Post Office reopened in a garden centre on the A146.
+The village hall opened in 1953 was refurbished in 2013.

-Bergh Apton is served by bus route 570 operated by Konectbus providing five services a day into Norwich and out to Seething and Loddon.
+Bergh Apton is served by a bus route into Norwich and to Seething and Loddon.

-Sculpture Trail and Mystery Plays

-Beginning in 1997 and repeated in 1999, 2002, 2005, 2008 and 2011, the village hosted six sculpture trails with works from over 60 artists both local to Norfolk and from across the UK, displayed in private gardens and public places.
-The trails were organised by Bergh Apton Community Arts Trust and became significant South Norfolk tourist attractions.
-In the years 2005, 2008 and 2011, they drew over 10,000 visitors over three weekends in late May/early June.

-During the 2011 Sculpture Trail, the village, with assistance from the Bishop of Norwich, performed “A Mighty Water”.
-This Mystery Play, based on the story of Noah, was commissioned from internationally renowned story teller, Hugh Lupton.

-In May and June 2014, Bergh Apton was joined by inhabitants of 11 neighbouring villages to perform a Cycle of four Mystery Plays based on the Bible stories in the Legend of the Rood, also commissioned from Hugh Lupton.

-War Memorial

-Both World Wars took an enormous toll upon the population of Bergh Apton with twenty villagers dying in the First World War alone.
-Their names are recorded on the memorial located in St. Peter and St. Paul's Churchyard, which was rededicated in May 2007 to include even more men who were associated with the village.
-The fallen for the First World War are listed as: